 The thing is, if the stereo widening effect sets the phase of the audio between the left and right channel out of sync (which they usually do), and you don’t have an option to control the frequency range where it will be applied, your low end may suffer phase cancellation issues when those channels are mixed together.

-Many club PA’s sum low frequencies to mono and if your low end material is having a left and right channel phase mismatch, bass levels may sound inconsistent and it’ll partly loose the focus.
+Many club PA’s sum low frequencies to mono and if your low-end material is having a left and right channel phase mismatch, bass levels may sound inconsistent and it’ll partly loose the focus.
 And that’s bad.

-By keeping the bass in mono, you will ensure, that your track retains it’s energy and hit hard in the dancefloor.
+By keeping the bass in mono, you will ensure, that your track retains its energy and hit hard in the dance floor.

 And even if the club is having a full stereo system, the installation, alignment and how people are positioned on the dancefloor, varies.
 Many people are standing so that they hear only one of the speakers.
 In fact, only small amount of people are in the middle of the floor to hear the music in full stereo.

-So keeping the bass in mono already from the beginning of the production is indeed a good idea.
+So keeping the bass in mono already from the beginning of the production is indeed a good idea!

 Stereo Analysis Tool And Mono Tricks

 For starters, you might want to load some stereo analysis tool to the Master channel of your DAW to keep an eye how the audio signal is spread in the stereo field.
 If you don’t have one, check out Stereo Tool by Flux.
-It’s an awesome free stereo imaging and analysis tool an that’s what I’m using in this tutorial.
+It’s an awesome free stereo imaging and analysis tool and that’s what I’m using in this tutorial.

 Reading the analyzer is pretty self-explanatory: the wider the stereo spread of the audio signal, the wider that yellow/orange visual stuff in that vertical axis:

 And vice versa: if the left and right signals are identical (a monoaural signal) the result is a straight line: